OrbiMed

 Series A in 2016

-LogicBio Therapeutics is a genome editing company dedicated to developing innovative treatments for rare diseases, particularly those affecting pediatric patients with significant unmet medical needs.
-Utilizing its proprietary GeneRide technology, LogicBio aims to integrate corrective genes into patients' genomes, offering potential therapeutic benefits.
-The company's lead product candidate, LB-001, targets Methylmalonic Acidemia, a severe condition that manifests at birth.
-Additionally, LogicBio is advancing other candidates, including LB-301, which is being developed in collaboration with Takeda Pharmaceutical Company for Crigler-Najjar syndrome.
-The company also partners with the Children's Medical Research Institute to create new viral vectors.
-Founded in 2014 and based in Lexington, Massachusetts, LogicBio is focused on delivering safe and effective genetic medicine to patients suffering from previously untreatable genetic and infectious diseases.
+LogicBio Therapeutics, Inc. is a genome editing company dedicated to developing innovative treatments for rare diseases, particularly for pediatric patients with significant unmet medical needs.
+Utilizing its proprietary GeneRide technology platform, LogicBio aims to integrate corrective genes into patients' genomes to achieve therapeutic effects.
+The company's lead product candidate, LB-001, targets Methylmalonic Acidemia, a serious condition that manifests at birth.
+Additionally, LogicBio is advancing other product candidates, including LB-101 and LB-301, the latter developed in collaboration with Takeda Pharmaceutical Company to address Crigler-Najjar syndrome.
+The company also partners with the Children's Medical Research Institute to create new viral vectors, enhancing the potential of its gene therapy approaches.
+Founded in 2014, LogicBio is headquartered in Lexington, Massachusetts.

 Audentes Therapeutics